Common File Storage Mistakes

 Take File Climate into Consideration

 Climate conditions can play a substantial role in the file storage process.
 The ideal climate for storing files is neither too hot nor too cold.
 It is also important to avoid excess humidity.
-Despite the importance of climate in file storage, many companies fail to properly plan for this issue, which leads to important files being damaged.
+Despite the importance of climate in file storage, many companies fail to properly plan for this issue, which leads to important files being damaged, a problem that can be avoided with climate-controlled storage units.

 While it might seem like an obvious risk, some companies still store their boxes in a disorganized manner.
 To avoid serious accidents and employee injuries, it is important to take the necessary precautions to avoid over-stacking.
 Organize your file boxes in such a way that all of your files are easily accessible by your employees without any risk of injury.